Who is eligible for Community Living York South support services?

 Outreach Services: Any person who has been assessed as having an intellectual disability and resides in York South Region may access the Community Support Program.
 Documentation of assessment by a certified Psychologist or physician may be requested.

 Referrals are accepted from self, family members, doctors, educational professionals and/or community service providers

 In-Service: Residential homes, day programs, and Supported Independent Living intake is managed through the Developmental Services Ontario (DSO).

 What is an intellectual disability?

-How does a Community Support Coordinator help?
+How can a Community Support Coordinator be of assistance?

-- Identify funding opportunities and assist with funding applications;
+- Identify funding opportunities and assist with funding applications

-- Support people to use their voices to advocate in directing their lives;
+- Support people to use their voices to advocate in directing their lives

 Can you provide assistance to our family member in finding employment?